Chip-level and multi-node analysis of energy-optimized lattice-Boltzmann CFD simulations: Power model

 There is no single, well-defined criterion for identifying the optimal operating point on the chip level.
 One may certainly employ cost models such as the energy-delay product (ratio of energy and performance), but this is only one possible choice.
 For reference we have included a line of constant energy-delay product in Fig. \ref{fig:Z_ets_AAvsScalar}b.
 From the data we have collected, using 5--6 cores at 2.0--2.3\,\GHZ\ seems to provide a good compromise between performance loss and energy consumption (``as far on the lower right as possible'').

 While the model and the measurements yield a consistent picture on the chip level, it is clear that the chip contributes only a (however significant) part to the overall power consumption of a compute node.
-As mentioned above, when assessing the real energy demand for running an application, the rest of the system should be taken into account.
-We do this by setting $W_0=73\,\W$ for the chip-level baseline power, which amounts to roughly 300\,\W\ of node power (assuming two-socket nodes).
-This is also the value measured during a LINPACK run on \supermuc\ \cite{hubermuc}.
+As mentioned above, the rest of the system should be taken into account when assessing the real energy demand for running an application.
+We do this by adding an extra, constant contribution of 50\,\W\ to the chip-level baseline power, so that the new baseline power is $W_0'=23\,\W+50\,\W=73\,\W$.
+This leads to roughly 300\,\W\ of maximum node power (assuming two-socket nodes and a maximum power dissipation per socket of 100\,\W), which is the value measured during a LINPACK run on \supermuc\ \cite{hubermuc}.
 With this change we can offset the energy measurements from Fig.~\ref{fig:Z_ets_AAvsScalar} to arrive at the data shown in Fig.~\ref{fig:Z_ets_AAvsScalar_full}.
+Note that the modified baseline $W_0'$ also contains everything beyond the chip, especially including the network and the cooling infrastructure, broken down to the socket level.
+We thus assume that these contributions are largely constant compared to the dynamic power variations parametrized by $W_2$, $f$, and $n$ in Eq.~(\ref{eq:powermodel}).